Rita of Cascia: The Bees

 In the parish church of Laarne, near Ghent, Belgium, there is a statue of Rita in which several bees are featured.
 This depiction originates from the story of her baptism as an infant.
 On the day after her baptism, her family noticed a swarm of white bees flying around her as she slept in her crib.
 However, the bees peacefully entered and exited her mouth without causing her any harm or injury.
 Instead of being alarmed for her safety, her family was mystified by this sight.
 According to Butler, this was taken to indicate that the career of the child was to be marked by industry, virtue, and devotion.

-Legacy

-In the 20th century, a large sanctuary was built for Rita in Cascia.
-The sanctuary and the house where she was born are among the most active pilgrimage sites of Umbria.